ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Torchlight Platformer Part 1, First Class.md

 ~~~
 ```

-(Below, I have given a way to put all this in one line.[^2] One line, without the if, is faster, so in big games it is better.)
+(Below,[^2] I have given a way to put all this in one line.
+One line, without the if, is faster, so in big games it is better.)
 ## First class finished
 You are done for this class.
 Next is [[Digital Garden/Torchlight Platformer Part 1, Second Class|Torchlight Platformer Part 1, Second Class]]